ST. PATRICK'S SPECIAL

 In osmosis, water flows across a semipermeable membrane from an area with a low concentration of solutes to an area with a high concentration of solutes.
 Osmosis is how the cells in our body absorb water, or how a plant’s roots draw in water from the surrounding soil.
 Osmosis occurs until both solutions on either side of a barrier, such as your cell wall, reach a state of equilibrium.
 The force causing this movement of liquids to occur is known as osmotic pressure.

 Reverse osmosis involves forcing a water supply with a high amount of unwanted contaminants through a specialized membrane to produce water with fewer contaminants.
 Put in terms of osmosis, reverse osmosis moves liquids from a solution with a high concentration of solutes to an area with a low concentration of solutes.
 To accomplish this, osmotic pressure must be overcome, which is done by applying force to the contaminated water.

 Reverse osmosis is a crucial filtration technology in the modern world.
 It is the leading method of desalination, where seawater is turned into fresh, safe drinking water.
 It is relied upon in agricultural, industrial, manufacturing, and food production sectors to demineralize and create purified water before it is used.

-Within a residential setting, reverse osmosis systems are highly effective for providing clean, filtered drinking water.
+Within a residential setting, RO systems are highly effective for providing clean, filtered drinking water.
 Reverse osmosis systems are more cost-effective than other methods of demineralization such as distillation, as well as other services such as buying distilled or bottled drinking water.